MadelineMurray/pantheon/docs/Reference/Pantheon-API-Methods.md

 data using `eea_sendRawTransaction`.

 !!! important
-    For production systems requiring private transactions, we recommend using a network with a consensus mechanism supporting transaction finality.
+    For production systems using private transactions, we recommend using a consensus mechanism with transaction finality.
 For example, [IBFT 2.0](../Consensus-Protocols/IBFT.md).

 **Parameters**